Daveiano/weewx-wdc/readme.md

 ...
 ```

-weewx-wdc includes predefined and tested values for the forecast table template, located in skin.conf in `forecast_table_settings`.
+weewx-wdc includes predefined and tested configuration values for the forecast table template, located in skin.conf in `forecast_table_settings`.
 Please set `source` to your used forecast source.
 For help on configuring weewx-forecast, see https://github.com/chaunceygardiner/weewx-forecast.

 ### Localization